trozlabs/zoinx/readme.md

 Zoinx is based in NodeJS with MongoDB as the main datastore.
 It does not support using any SQL based datastore for the primary datastore.<br/>
 It is of course possible to add connectivity to any SQL datastore but that is a per-project decision.

 Zoinx is event driven out of the box.
-To support an event driven architecture, Kafka is used to produce and consume messages.
-Kafka is more than pub/sub messaging but Zoinx does not dictate how it can be used but sets up the basic functionality inside of Docker.
+To support an event driven architecture, Kafka via Confluent Platform Community edition is used to produce and consume messages.
+Confluent is more than pub/sub messaging but Zoinx does not dictate how it can be used but sets up the basic functionality inside Docker.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>